diegoDAguilar/proxyStar/README.md

 Contents of this file:

--Installation Guide --> How to set up the environment
+- Installation Guide --> How to set up the environment

--Simulation Guide --> Obtain a STAR certificate yourself
+- Simulation Guide --> Obtain a STAR certificate yourself

--Round-Trips Guide --> In depth explanation of every step in STAR
+- Round-Trips Guide --> In depth explanation of every step in STAR

 Parts involved in STAR:

-1.Boulder/STAR Server
+1. Boulder/STAR Server

-2.DNO/ STAR Proxy
+2. DNO/ STAR Proxy

-3.CDN/ Star Client
+3. CDN/ Star Client

 *****************INSTALLATION GUIDE*****************